-The fees of Bond Counsel and the Financial Advisor are contingent upon the sale of the Bonds.
-From time to time, Bond Counsel serves as counsel to the Financial Advisor and other parties that may be involved with the Bonds with respect to transactions other than the issuance of the Bonds.
+The fees of Bond Counsel, the Underwriters, Underwriters' Counsel, and the Financial Advisor are contingent upon the sale of the Bonds.
+From time to time, Bond Counsel may serve as counsel to the Underwriters and to the Financial Advisor with respect to transactions other than the issuance of the Bonds.
+From time to time, Underwriters' Counsel serves as bond counsel and special counsel to the County and as special counsel to the Financial Advisor on matters unrelated to the Bonds.